Julia Trotzki

 6. Avoid Mistakes

-Do Not Use Ready-Made Lime Juice: Makes up 80% of the flavor.
-Always fresh-squeeze.
+Do Not Use Bottled Lime Juice: It makes up 80% of the flavor.
+Always press fresh.

-Don’t Use Too Much Syrup: A Margarita thrives on balance – too sweet kills the drink.
+Do Not Use Too Much Syrup: A Margarita lives from balance – too sweet ruins the drink.

 Checklist: Your Margarita Toolbox